sibalabs/artemis-autonomous-outbound-engine/README.md

 ## 🔒 Security & Intellectual Property Note

-> *Proprietary AI prompts, sales scoring rubrics, and multi-agent system instructions have been abstracted to a secure environment vault (`backend/prompt_vault.py`) for this public repository deployment.
-See `.env.example` for the public redaction structure.*
+> *Proprietary AI prompts, sales scoring rubrics, and multi-agent system instructions have been abstracted out of source. `backend/prompts.py` loads them at runtime from environment variables.
+See `backend/.env.example` for the public redaction structure.*

 ## 📜 License